-fischer supports unique research projects worldwide and cooperates closely with leading European universities in the field of fixing technology in Stuttgart and Vienna.
+fischer supports unique research projects worldwide and cooperates closely with leading universities in the field of fixing technology, for example Stuttgart, Vienna, Milan and Purdue.
 The aim is to promote research and development at universities and to organise the implementation of knowledge transfer.
-In May 2021, an endowed junior professorship in structural bonding in concrete and masonry construction was established for six years at the Institute for Materials at the University of Stuttgart.
+In July 2024, the junior professorship "Structural Bonding in Civil Engineering - Numerical Mechanics of Materials" was established for five years at the "Institut für Konstruktiven Ingenieurbau" (institute of structural engineering) at the University of Natural Resources and Life Sciences in Vienna (BOKU) and filled by Prof. Neuner.
 Prof. Klaus Fischer is continuing his many years of intensive collaboration with universities and is now involved in the third globally unique research project.
-The professorship in Stuttgart will explore bonded connections for concrete and masonry construction and their durability.
+Prof. Neuner investigates adhesive bonds for the entire construction sector through experimental investigations and numerical computer simulations.
 "Future trends, such as modular and prefabricated construction, require innovative connection technologies and joining solutions," says Prof. Klaus Fischer.
 "This allows different materials to be optimally joined in industrial processes using structural adhesives and application methods."
 The approach is a crucial prerequisite for enhancing the efficiency, flexibility and sustainability of projects in modular and prefabricated construction.

 To date, fischer has already financed two other globally unique research groups of young professors.
-This includes an endowed professorship in bio-based construction at the University of Natural Resources and Life Sciences in Vienna, which was supported by the respected scientist Prof. Benjamin Kromoser.
+This includes an endowed professorship in bio-based construction at the University of Natural Resources and Life Sciences (BOKU) in Vienna, which was supported by the renowned scientist Prof. Benjamin Kromoser.
 The research project consisted of taking forms from nature as a model for the design, drafting and construction of buildings.
-Another aim was to identify new opportunities for resource and energy efficiency in construction.
-Prof. Kromoser is now head of the newly founded Institute for Structural Engineering, Timber Construction and Circular Construction at the University of Natural Resources and Life Sciences in Vienna.
-The junior professorship in innovative reinforcement methods with fixings was established, equipped and launched at the University of Stuttgart back in 2017, where the scientist Prof. Akanshu Sharma began his research.
+In addition, the project aims to identify new opportunities for resource and energy efficiency in construction.
+Prof. Kromoser is now head of the newly founded Institute for Structural Engineering, Timber Construction and Circular Construction at the University of Natural Resources and Life Sciences in Vienna (BOKU).
+The junior professorship in innovative reinforcement methods with fixings was established, equipped and established at the University of Stuttgart back in 2017, in the context of which the scientist Prof. Akanshu Sharma began his research.
 Now an associate professor at the Lyles School of Civil Engineering at Purdue University, he continues to work closely with our company in areas such as reinforcement methods for structural rehabilitation and seismic strengthening of structures.
 Furthermore, fischer supported the Nordschwarzwald Campus in Freudenstadt, both financially and in terms of content.
 The company provides lecturers and lecture notes for the master's degree programme in mechanical engineering.